-Dr. Rodriguez is Director of Clinical Outreach at Boston Child Study Center – Los Angeles.
+Dr. Rodriguez is Director of Clinical Outreach and a Licensed Psychologist at Boston Child Study Center – Los Angeles.
 He is also Assistant Professor of Psychology at Pitzer College, a member of the Claremont Colleges.
 Dr. Rodriguez, was born in California, grew up in Mexico, studied in Germany during college, lived in China for 9 years after college, and has been to more than 70 countries.
 He was educated at Pepperdine University (BA), Peking University (MA), Duke University (PhD), and Harvard Medical School / McLean Hospital (pre-doctoral fellowship).
-He is currently completing his supervised post-doctoral fellowship with BCSC—LA under the supervision of Dr. Ryan Madigan.

 As a clinician, Dr. Rodriguez has over a decade of experience providing evidence-based therapies in English, Spanish, and Mandarin to adults, families, and adolescents in inpatient, outpatient and partial hospital settings.
 He specializes in delivering Dialectical Behavior Therapy (DBT), including skills groups and coaching for high-risk youth and their parents.
 He is also intensively trained in: